DeLaConcha232/Orpheon/SECURITY_IMPROVEMENTS.md

 ## 🔒 Critical Security Fixes Implemented

-This document outlines the comprehensive security improvements implemented for the Nectar Loyalty application.
+This document outlines the comprehensive security improvements implemented for the Orpheon application.

 ## 📊 Security Issues Resolved